SEI-R-7-26/Installfest_Windows/README.md

 ## Overview

-We'll be installing all of the tools necessary to develop applications on a windows machine running a linux environment/linux machine.
+We'll be installing all of the tools necessary to develop applications on a Windows machine running a Linux environment/Linux machine.

-For windows users, you'll be utilizing a built in feature called WSL2 or windows subsystem for linux.
+You'll be utilizing a built-in feature called WSL2 or Windows subsystem for Linux.

-**Windows users, you'll have sections that pertain specifically to your machine.** For example `Section 1 (Windows)`
+***It is so important that you follow all of these instructions to a T, without skipping ahead.
+It is also very important, when working in the powershell, to ensure that you type everything exactly correctly before running the command.
+You are interacting with your computer's inner configurations, and each command should be treated with care and intention.***

 ## Objectives